sefara package¶

 Each expression can be either a

-pair, or giving a string of the form “LABEL: EXPRESSION”, such as “upper_name: name.upper()”.
+(label, expression)pair, or giving a string of the form “LABEL: EXPRESSION”, such as “upper_name: name.upper()”.
 Here “upper_name” is the label, and “name.upper()” is the expression that will be evaluated.
-If not specified, labels default to the text of theexpression
+If not specified, labels default to the text of theexpressionifexpressionis a string, and an automatically generated label ifexpressionis a callable.Each

 Must be specified as a keyword argument.
 Controls the behavior when evaluation of an expression raises an uncaught exception.
 One of: